Arsalan-Najm/Currency-Converter-App/README.md

 1: Insert the amount

-2: Select a currency type.
+2: Select a currency type

 3: Click the convert button to convert the amount